Global Sustainable Tourism Criteria- National Forum & Workshop-Philippines

-National Confab on Global Sustainable Tourism Standards & Development held last March 15-16, 2018, in Boracay Island, Philippines, one month before it was ordered closed for “rehabilitation” by the President.
+National Confab on UNWTO Sustainable Tourism Framework was held last March 15-16, 2018, in Boracay Island, Philippines, one month before it was ordered closed for “rehabilitation” by the President.

-With the aim of supporting sustainable destination development and management in the Philippines, the Global Sustainable Tourism Council (GSTC) together with the Society for Sustainable Tourism & Development Inc. (SSTDI) and LEADimpact Asia, organized with partners, national agencies such as Department of Tourism and the Department of Interior and Local Government, the GSTC – The Philippines, National Forum last March 15-16, 2018, Boracay Island.
+With the aim of supporting sustainable destination development and management in the Philippines, our Society for Sustainable Tourism & Development Inc. (SSTDI) and LEADimpact Asia, organized with partners, national agencies such as Department of Tourism and the Department of Interior and Local Government, the Philippine Sustainable Tourism National Forum last March 15-16, 2018, Boracay Island.

 A key outcome of this National Forum was to launch various Sustainable Tourism Training Programs in crucial destinations, as well as all the regions of the Philippines to help implement tangible actions that fulfill the globally recognized standards of sustainability best practices for destinations and the industry with the end goal for DOT standards to be GSTC recognized.

-Ms. Susan Santos de Cardenas, GSTC Country Representative and Trainer, emphasized that “the GSTC, a Global Authority on Sustainable Tourism, is a UN-endorsed independent organization playing a critical role as the global leader in providing guidance for sustainable tourism development and management.
-As the global expert, the GSTC pursues the goals of sustainable tourism knowledge and practices training; facilitating the adoption of universal sustainable tourism standards; and building demand for sustainable travel in the Philippines”.
+Ms. Susan Santos de Cardenas, Society for Sustainable Tourism President, emphasized that “the UNWTO Sustainable Tourism Framework is critical in providing guidance for sustainable tourism development and management.
+As a global expert, SST pursues the goals of sustainable tourism knowledge and practices training; facilitating the adoption of universal sustainable tourism standards; and building demand for sustainable travel in the Philippines”.

-“It is high time that the Department of Tourism, together with national agencies, such as the DENR, the DILG and the CCC, will lead the right way forward towards a sustainable and climate resilient industry for the Filipino people and its future generations in the fulfillment of the Philippines Sustainable Development Goals with the adoption of the GSTC Standards,” she added.
+“It is high time that the Department of Tourism, together with national agencies, such as the DENR, the DILG and the CCC, will lead the right way forward towards a sustainable and climate resilient industry for the Filipino people and its future generations in the fulfillment of the Philippines Sustainable Development Goals with the adoption of the UNWTO Guidelines,” she added.

 Crucial to this event is the participation of both public and private tourism industry stakeholders, thus, both public and private tourism stakeholders were urged to join in National Forum, in order to foment the sustainable tourism actions and truly fulfill the Tourism Act R.A.
 9595, highlighting sustainability and climate resilience.